Mexican Village, Dodge City, Kansas: 1906-1911: Establishment

+1912-1938: Expansion and schooling

 In 1912, Santa Fe began constructing a spur line to Elkhart, Kansas, additional laborers were recruited from Mexico.
 In response, the railroad constructed three rows of houses from old lumber in new location along the railway, east of the roundhouse.
 The families from the first location were then consolidated back into one location.
 The number of workers grew to nearly 100 by 1915.
 As a result, Santa Fe rearranged the housing and divided the men into three groups - freight, track. and shop.
 Housing continued to be built along the west side of the tracks.
 The homes were bare, some with wooden floors, however most were dirt and had tar paper on the roofs to protect from the elements.
 Others built homes in old freight cars.
 There was no indoor plumbing or sewage systems, with families sharing outhouses.
 Water was provided by two hydrants and was carried back to homes for drinking and cleaning water.
 Electricity was not available in the community, with the only lamp being outside the grocery store.
 The community would use bonfires made from railroad ties as light during the nighttime.
 The Dodge City Daily Globe claimed that around 150 people were living in the villages by 1913.

 In 1915, a building was constructed by Reverend John Handly of the Catholic Church.
 The building served as a church and a day and night school.
 The school would teach girls sewing, cooking, and other domestic chores in the morning and teach boys typewriting, telegraphy, and stenography at nighttime from grades first through fourth.
 Handly stated that he built the building because he believed the people were being neglected and that having an education would foster a better community.
 The school opened that September with 49 students.
 By 1920, the numbers grew, fostering a need for a larger school.
 A two-room district Coronado School was built and it could now teach up to fifth and sixth grade.
 The school was also used for adult night classes.
 The school operated until the 1948-49 school year before being sold to the Mayrath Machinery Company and converted into an office building.